RafaelJBOne/HTML-and-CSS-studies/README.md

 # HTML-and-CSS-studies
 My notes about web development

-    #In HTML docments was a standart structure called boidtemple.
+    #In HTML documents was a standart structure called boidtemple.
     That's has the basic tags how web site moust have.

 Exemple Boidtemple in html: